DCL Learning Series

 Bill Kasdorf (30:03):

-Now I'm over simplifying dramatically here.
-And we've still got a huge uproar with planet ass and, you know, different kinds of commercial deals that are a lot of experimentation and, and turmoil is going on in that area.
+Now I'm oversimplifying dramatically here.
+And we've still got a huge uproar with Plan S and, you know, different kinds of commercial deals that are a lot of experimentation and, and turmoil is going on in that area.
 But at least, you know, they're kind of expectation that, you know, what this content needs to be open and free.
 And then the funders are kind of pushing to make that happen is completely restructuring the whole commercial realm in, in, in STM and journal publishing, certainly it's problem for humanities and social sciences, but education hasn't figured how I figured out how to deal with that yet.
 So it's, it's a huge problem for education,

 Mark Gross (30:48):

 Right?
-I mean, I think you're, you've got a point, the very important point you're making over here, that they figured out a whole new, a whole new sells model.
-And it's actually might be better than the other one getting paid up is not a bad thing.
-It's an, and, but even though you're not getting that longterm and carbon on an ongoing basis, but those materials and not the kind of materials that would have longterm necessarily, I mean, there's a long tail on that.
+I mean, I think you're, you've got a point, the very important point you're making over here, that they figured out a whole new, a whole new sales model.
+And it's actually might be better than the other one.
+Getting paid up front is not a bad thing.
+It's an, and, but even though you're not getting that long-term income on an ongoing basis, but those materials are not the kind of materials that would have long term necessarily, I mean, there's a long tail on that.

 Bill Kasdorf (31:20):

-Mostly works in the sciences because, you know, they have the funding to pay those article processing charges upfront, but it's a huge problem for humanities scholars, for example, that, you know, they spend, they spend 10 years working on a book and they're not gonna make any money on the book and they're supposed to pay thousands of dollars to get that book published, just so that it can be over the excess.
+And that mostly works in the sciences because, you know, they have the funding to pay those article processing charges upfront, but it's a huge problem for humanities scholars, for example, that, you know, they spend, they spend 10 years working on a book and they're not gonna make any money on the book and they're supposed to pay thousands of dollars to get that book published, just so that it can be Open Access?
 So how that gets funded is still being worked out, right.
 That's not going to happen, it'll happen, but that problem hasn't been solved yet.